Culture of cosmetic surgery: Psychological relationships to cosmetic surgery

-Evolution of Contemporary Trends
+Contemporary trends

 Plastic surgery started to become commonly used during the world wars in order to help soldiers and veterans who were injured.
 Surgeons used skin grafts to reshape faces that had been impacted by bombs and bullets.
 After, plastic surgery became mainstream in the 1950s for American women to change themselves as beauty standards were changing.
 Most popular were, and is the third most popular today, rhinoplasties, which is a reconstruction of the nose.
 Over the course of the 1900s American beauty standards became more narrow and created a rigid definition of beauty, which made these procedures more common in order to be seen as fitting into the definition of beauty.
 Today, many procedure can be done to meet society's definition of beauty and media and research has found the most common procedures sought out each year.
 The most popular procedure performed in 2018 were breast augmentations, followed by liposuction, nose reshaping, eyelid surgery, and tummy tucks.
 These procedures have become less invasive and more available as plastic surgeons expand their services and accessibility.
 These procedures are still expensive, but there are recently more ways to gets parts covered by health insurances.
 The criteria for medical intervention in contemporary society can be as simple as disliking the appearance of that part of the body; cosmetic surgery is the only medical specialty where the patient decides what is wrong with her and what the course of treatment will be.
 The prevalence of cosmetic surgery in the United States can make it feel less like a choice and more like a medical need; advertisements in everyday media, worship of celebrities who transform their bodies, and constant critique of the natural female form can suggest that there is something innately wrong or flawed about the way one looks, and surgical intervention is required to "fix" these issues.